Doing Business with China

 The workshops could comprise three sections: (1).
 Mandarin language lesson focusing on key useful phrases; (2). a talk on intercultural communication and correct etiquette; and (3). an interactive workshop where participants are asked to use their newly acquired language skills in role plays with members of the CI staff.

-Collaborating with Sheffield Chamber of Commerce and Sheffield City Council, the CI holds business seminars and business conference, facilitating business cooperation.
+Collaborating with Sheffield Chamber of Commerce and Sheffield City Council, the SCI holds business seminars and business conference, facilitating business cooperation.

 Six series of Sheffield China Business Seminars was held during September 2017 - February 2018.